geodynamics/Rayleigh/doc/source/User_Guide/diagnostics.rst

 allows users to define their own mapping, allowing a conversion from a user-defined name to the desired quantity code.

-First, the mapping must be generated using the generate_mapping.py file:
+The mapping has already been generated and is stored in the lut_mapping.py file.
+For developers or anyone wanting to re-generate the mapping, use the generate_mapping.py file:

 .. code-block:: bash

-    python generate_mapping.py --default-location /path/to/Rayleigh
+    python generate_mapping.py /path/to/Rayleigh

 This will parse the Rayleigh directory tree and generate the standard mapping between quantity codes and their associated names stored in the new file lut_mapping.py.
 Only quantity codes that are defined within the Rayleigh source tree will be included.
+Rayleigh does not need to be compiled before generating the mapping.

-If a user has a custom directory where output diagnostics are defined, the above command will not capture the custom diagnostics codes.
-To include custom quantities, the safest option is to build Rayleigh first.
-This will copy all of the relevent Rayleigh files as well as the custom source files to the /path/to/Rayleigh/src/build directory.
-Then the mapping can be built using:
+If a user has a custom directory where output diagnostics are defined, the above command will not capture the custom diagnostic codes.
+To include custom quantities, the user must generate the mapping themselvese with the generate_mapping.py file:

 .. code-block:: bash

-    python generate_mapping.py /path/to/Rayleigh/src/build
+    python generate_mapping.py /path/to/Rayleigh/ --custom-dir=/path/to/custom/

-Note the directories are slightly different between the two calls and one includes the --default-location flag.
-The newly generated lut_mapping.py file will now have all of the standard output quantities as well as the custom diagnostics.
+Note that the Rayleigh directories are identical between the two calls, the only addition is the custom-dir flag.
+This command will generate a new mapping stored in the file lut_mapping_custom.py and will include all of the standard output quantities as well as the custom diagnostics.

-Before, plotting something like the kinetic energy could appear as:
+Without using this mapping technique, plotting something like the kinetic energy could appear as:

 .. code-block:: python